 In my each & every travel I always love to buy many things which mesmerize me the smell of that region.
-So as a shopaholic I must say shopping in Jaisalmer is an unique experience.
+So as a shopaholic I must say shopping in Jaisalmer is a unique experience.
 The markets at Sadar Bazaar, Sonaron Ka Bas, Manak Chowk and Pansari Bazaar are quite good.
 Look for camel leather goods and Rajasthani embroidery.
-You can also head to the government run shops – Khadi gramodyog bhandar, and Rajasthali.
-They have a beautiful collection of authentic Rajasthani goods with exorbitant price tags that appear to fleece the tourists.
+You can also head to the government-run shops – Khadi gramodyog bhandar, and Rajasthali.
+They have a beautiful collection of authentic Rajasthani goods with exorbitant price tags that appear to fleece tourists.

 Sunset at desert

 The vast expanse of the Khuri Sand Dunes stretches into the horizon.
 It is a unique adventure activity where you feel like a nomad wandering through the desert in search of an oasis.
 Campfires with folk dance at night are one of the main attractions in this region.
 During sunset the place becomes magical.
 Watching the sand dunes in the faint orange glow of the sun with the ballads of the legendary lovers playing in the background is bound to make you completely speechless.